 Anally retentive and psychic (knows Joey has undressed in her apartment in their first meet before she sees him) she is the eldest (by far) and often takes on the role of de-facto decision-maker.

 Ends up knobbing Tom Selleck which is supposed to be shocking even though they look nearly the same age.

 She also is a big fan of sex and we are told this a lot.

 Likes women and food

 Yet oddly, this openly misogynistic dumbo is the most likeable of all.

 Tries to be kooky and weird by saying "oh no" in a funny way and ending her sentences with the final words said really quickly.
 However, like most people who try to be leftfield and zany, is rather boring and two-dimensional.

-Has an evil sister and a brother who is also weird but as he is portrayed by a far -superior actor he actually pulls it off.
+Has an evil sister and a brother who is also weird but as he is portrayed by a far superior actor, he actually pulls it off.

-Is responsible for my favourite moment.
+Although she is responsible for my favourite moment.
 When dating a psychiatrist, she is told exactly how she and her pals appear to the world.
 In the most bizarrely self-aware moment, this character delivers a hilarious and accurate appraisal of the "Friends" in a cutting and marvellous way.
 His take on the coffee cups is my favourite.
 So thank you Phoebe for giving me one entertaining moment and only getting paid $60 million to do it.
 Trooper.

 So please, take your reunion show and put it in Gunther's pot, and boil it.